-- details the mandatory payment-related data to be Ported between the Sending and Receiving Parties; - establishes a common, repeatable process that addresses best practice data Porting security requirements that PSPs can adopt rather than having to build bespoke solutions to Port between different PSPs.
+- details the mandatory payment-related data to be Ported between the Sending and Receiving Parties; - 2.
+The Australian Debit Card Market: Default Settings and Tokenisation - 3.
+Least-cost routing (LCR), also known as 'merchant choice routing', enables merchants to select the card network to process their debit transactions made by a dual-network debit card. - 4.
+Expectations for Tokenisation of Payment Cards and Storage of PANs May 2024 | RBA establishes a common, repeatable process that addresses best practice data Porting security requirements that PSPs can adopt rather than having to build bespoke solutions to Port between different PSPs.

-The Standard accommodates both the current prevalence of non-tokenised PAN in the merchant payment-related data to be Ported, but also tokenised data that may be held by a PSP as either a Scheme Token or Proprietary Token.
+The Standard accommodates both the current prevalence of non-tokenised FPAN in the merchant payment-related data to be Ported, but also tokenised data that may be held by a PSP as either a Scheme Token or Proprietary Token.